 FDA’s paper in Avian Diseases:

 Because of FDA's outreach effort, more people are aware of the lack of approved treatments against blackhead disease.
-FDA encourages poultry researchers, the poultry industry, and animal drug companies to work together to identify and invest in promising therapies, such as drugs or vaccines, to treat, control, or prevent the disease.
-When developing a new drug, the agency also encourages these groups to work with FDA to ensure they are following the requirements for drug approval (for vaccines, these groups should contact the U.S. Department of Agriculture).
+The agency encourages poultry researchers, the poultry industry, and animal drug companies to work together to identify and invest in promising therapies, such as drugs or vaccines, to treat, control, or prevent the disease.
+When developing a new drug, the agency encourages these groups to work with FDA to ensure they are following the requirements for drug approval (for vaccines, these groups should contact the U.S. Department of Agriculture).
 This collaboration will hopefully speed up the approval of much needed safe and effective therapies against blackhead disease in poultry.

 If you have questions, please contact FDA at AskCVM@fda.hhs.gov or 240-402-7002.